-The Objects group helps you work with mutiple objects.
+The Objects group helps you work with multiple objects.

-- Group objects unites the selected objects and makes them behave as a single object. - Ungroup objects: separates the grouped objects.
+- · Group objects unites the selected objects and makes them behave as a single object. - Ungroup objects: separates the grouped objects.

-Arrange positions the objects so that they appear either in front of or behind each other.
+Arrange the positions of the objects so that they appear either in front of or behind each other.